acmarkes/flexible-jekyll/_posts/2024-02-12-causal-intro.markdown

 Refers to variables that aren't affected by the treatment, like the age of the person receiving the vaccine or if they took it previously.

 - Confounder:
 A covariate that affects both outcome and treatment.
-Older people are at a higher risk if they get the flu, which might influence them to look for the treatment more than their younger counterparts
+Older people are at a higher risk if they get the flu, which might influence them to look for the treatment more than their younger counterparts, so the age covariate is a confounder.

 ## **Assumptions in Causal Inference:**